BlazingFire/UdacitySDN-Behavioural_Cloning/README.md

 To augment the data sat, I also flipped images and angles thinking that this would it would remove the left-right bias present in image and give me more data

 After the collection process, I had around 40000 number of data points.
-I then preprocessed this data by by cropping and scaling.
+I then preprocessed this data by by cropping and mean normalisation.

 ![alt text][image4]
 ![alt text][image5]